torvalds/linux/Documentation/driver-api/driver-model/driver.rst

-While the typical use case for sync_state() is to have the kernel cleanly take over management of devices from the bootloader, the usage of sync_state() is not restricted to that.
+While the typical use case for sync_state() is to have the kernel cleanly take over management of devices from the bootloader, the usage of sync_state() is yest restricted to that.
 Use it whenever it makes sense to take an action after all the consumers of a device have probed.

 	int 	(*remove)	(struct device *dev);